SolninjaA/arch-linux-help/README.md

 If using [systemd-networkd](https://wiki.archlinux.org/title/Systemd-networkd) for network management, install [lib32-systemd](https://archlinux.org/packages/?name=lib32-systemd) in order for Steam to be able to connect to its servers. (if you use systemd-networkd run `sudo pacman -S lib32-systemd`)

-##### Commands (note: the below commands will run through an installation of Fall Guys, the steps should be the same across games):
+##### Commands (note: The below commands will run through an installation of Fall Guys.
+The steps should be the same across games as long as the game has implemented EAC in a way Steam can handle it.
+See https://areweanticheatyet.com/):

 1. Run `sudo pacman -S flatpak`
 2. Run `flatpak --user remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo`
 3. Run `flatpak --user install flathub com.valvesoftware.Steam`
-4. Run `flatpak run com.valvesoftware.Steam` (if you are having troubles with Asian fonts in game, run `flatpak run --filesystem=~/.local/share/fonts --filesystem=~/.config/fontconfig  com.valvesoftware.Steam`)
+4. Run `flatpak run com.valvesoftware.Steam` (if you are having troubles with Asian fonts in game, try running Steam with `flatpak run --filesystem=~/.local/share/fonts --filesystem=~/.config/fontconfig  com.valvesoftware.Steam`)
 5. Run `paru/yay/aurhelper -S protonup-qt`
 6. Make sure Steam is not open
 7. Run `protonup-qt`